kres0345/Cobra/README.md

 # Cobra
 Cobra is a console like python or windows cmd.
-Direct download:
+You can download additions with Cobra, so it gets more functions after your taste.

 ### Installation:
 [install.bat](https://cdn.rawgit.com/kres0345/CobraConsole/4a17ccdc/install.bat)